Flexshare2025/Flexshare/Flex Share Server/Leon's folder/README.md

 This project is a **Spring Boot 3.0** application developed as the backend server for the FlexShare system.

-FlexShare is designed as a **"private bus" service** that provides a reliable, safe, and efficient way for users to share transport routes.
+FlexShare is designed as a "private bus" service that provides a reliable, safe, and efficient way for users to share transport routes, with a distributed, cloud-ready backend that supports scalability and high availability.

 ### Goals